Vexidus Blockchain Technical Whitepaper

 - Rust SDK (

-vexidus-sdk) -- WalletKeypair, BundleBuilder (all 50 discriminants, disc 0-49), IntentBuilder, ValidatorClient, DEX client - CLI (
+vexidus-sdk) -- WalletKeypair, BundleBuilder, IntentBuilder, ValidatorClient, DEX client - CLI (

 vex_*native API +eth_*EVM compatibility - VexVisor -- Upgrade governance module: schedule upgrades via RPC, stake-weighted voting, automatic halt at upgrade height, binary download with SHA256 verification, auto-rollback on crash within 60 seconds.
 Two modes: seed-authority (auto-approve) and full (67% quorum).
 All validators run via VexVisor wrapper in production.